Samworth Brothers Charity Challenge 2026: Team Just Add Splash Smash the Peak District Endurance Challenge

 Lloyd Comer, team captain, explained that the event had one clear rule that shaped the whole experience: the team could not be more than 20 metres apart.

-That meant every checkpoint, step, paddle stroke and pedal stroke had to be completed together.
+That meant every checkpoint, step, paddle and pedal had to be completed together.

 The challenge included mandatory checkpoints across the three disciplines.
 In their category, teams only had to collect one mandatory checkpoint in each discipline.
 But Just Add Splash went much further, completing three mandatory checkpoints on kayaking and cycling, and two on the trekking.
 With four mandatory checkpoints being the maximum available in each discipline, it is fair to say the team pushed hard and made every section count.